Exploring the outdoors

 Search for other attractions and accommodation in the Vale of Glamorgan

 stretch of water with stepping stones across.
-Adult and child are stepping across.
-Ruins of an old building in the background.
+Adult is stepping across, arms held out.
+Countryside in background.

 On the stepping stones at Ogmore Castle, South Wales